-On 19 July, the UK introduced new financial sanctions reporting obligations.
-The definition of 'relevant firms' that have financial sanctions reporting obligations was extended to include crypto asset exchange providers and custodian wallet providers.
-The expanded definition will come into effect on 30 August 2022.
-There is a requirement for 'relevant firms', as defined in sanctions regulations, to notify OFSI of certain information as soon as practicable when encountering a designated person in the course of their business.
+On 19 July, the UK imposed new obligations on 'relevant firms' to report to the Treasury.
+The definition of 'relevant firms' that have financial sanctions reporting obligations was extended to capture cryptoasset exchange providers and custodian wallet providers.
+The extended definition will come into effect on 30 August 2022.
+There is a requirement for 'relevant firms' to notify OFSI of certain information as soon as practicable when encountering a designated person in the course of their business.
 This requirement applies to relevant firms in the UK or under UK jurisdiction including people working for them.